neo4j/graphql/docs/rfcs/rfc-007-subscriptions.md

 ### Must have

-- To subscribe to the following events:
+- Subscribe to the following events:
   - CREATE
   - UPDATE
   - DELETE
-- Ability to filter which nodes are subscribed to (i.e. `where` clause) - at least by unique property
+- Ability to filter which nodes are subscribed to (i.e. `where` clause).
-- Ability to horizontally scale - either now, or able to do so without breaking in the future
+- Ability to horizontally scale - either now, or able to do so without breaking in the future.
-- Wherever possible, events are ordered
+- Wherever possible, events are ordered.
-- Events are fired individually
+- Events are fired individually.
-- We won't mutate our users' databases - no metadata
+- We won't mutate our users' databases - no metadata.
-- All events are sent (for example, if node created and then deleted, we get both events)
+- All events are sent (for example, if node created and then deleted, we get both events).
-- Database transactions must be successful - no optimisticness
+- Database transactions must be successful - no optimisticness.
-- Garbage collection of old subscriptions
+- Garbage collection of old subscriptions.
-- Auth (on read)
+- Some form of auth validation.

 ### Should have

 - To subscribe to the following events:
   - CONNECT
   - DISCONNECT
-- Ability to filter which nodes are subscribed to (i.e. `where` clause) - full filtering feature set
 - Relationship property updates

 ### Could have